4 August 2007

 Shortly after returning to Bangkok the day of the appointment came.
 It took me two hours to decide what to wear.
 (In retrospect I suppose that only a gay man would even think of considering the appropriate outfit to choose for an appointment where he would learn he was about to die.)

 The x-ray technician took my appointment slip, read it, then stared at me.
 It must be the scary diagnosis.
+He held it so that it dangled from his finger-tips, like the cancer might jump off the page and infect him.
 A half an hour later I was outside my doctor's office.
 "You are next," the nurse told me.
 There was a flurry of activity--nurses rushing in and out of the doctor's office and making what appeared to be frantic phone calls.
 "They're calling the oncologist," I thought.
 "And a monk, a nun, a priest and a rabbi."

 The doctor was visibly upset and poured over the digitalized version of my x-ray on her desktop monitor.
 "The pneumonia is gone, but I want you to do some deep breathing exercises."